Ike & Tina Turner

-Ike & Tina Turner were an American musical duo consisting of husband and wife Ike Turner and Tina Turner.
-From 1960 to 1976, they performed live as the Ike & Tina Turner Revue, supported by Ike Turner's band the Kings of Rhythm and backing vocalists called the Ikettes.
-The Ike & Tina Turner Revue was regarded as "one of the most potent live acts on the R&B circuit."
+Ike & Tina Turner was an American musical duo consisting of husband-and-wife Ike Turner and Tina Turner.
+From 1960 to 1976, they performed live as the Ike & Tina Turner Revue, supported by the Kings of Rhythm and backing vocalists, the Ikettes.
+They were regarded as "one of the most potent live acts on the R&B circuit" and "leading exponents" of soul music.
+They have sold more than 10 million records.

 The duo had a string of R&B hits with their early recordings "A Fool In Love", "It's Gonna Work Out Fine", "I Idolize You", "Poor Fool", and "Tra La La La La".
-The release of "River Deep – Mountain High" in 1966, followed by a tour of the UK with The Rolling Stones, increased their popularity in Europe.
+The release of "River Deep – Mountain High" in 1966, followed by a tour of the UK with the Rolling Stones, increased their popularity in Europe.
 Their later works are noted for interpretive soul-infused re-arrangements of rock songs such as "Come Together", "Honky Tonk Woman", and "Proud Mary", the latter of which won them a Grammy Award in 1972.
-Ike & Tina Turner received the first Golden European Record Award for their international hit "Nutbush City Limits" in 1974.
-They released dozens of albums; their most successful being Workin' Together and Live at Carnegie Hall.
+The pair received the first Golden European Record Award for their international hit "Nutbush City Limits" in 1974.
+They released dozens of albums; their most successful by chart performance being Workin' Together.
 Pitchfork listed their album River Deep – Mountain High among the best of its era.
+Despite their success, they had a tumultuous marriage and disbanded in 1976.
+Following their divorce, Tina went on to enjoy a highly successful solo career.

-Ike & Tina Turner were inducted to the Rock & Roll Hall of Fame in 1991.
+Ike & Tina Turner were inducted into the Rock & Roll Hall of Fame in 1991.
 They have two singles inducted into the Grammy Hall of Fame, "River Deep – Mountain High" and "Proud Mary".
 Rolling Stone ranked them No. 2 on its list of the 20 Greatest Duos of All Time.

+Ike died on December 12, 2007, at the age of 76, while Tina died on May 24, 2023, aged 83.